 The practice kept medicines and equipment for use in a medical emergency.
-These were all in line with the Resuscitation Council UK and British National Formulary (BNF) guidelines.
+These were all in line with the Resuscitation Council UK and British National Formulary guidelines.
 All staff knew where these items were kept.

-We saw the practice kept keep logs which indicated when the emergency equipment, emergency medical oxygen cylinder, emergency drugs and AED were checked weekly by a staff member.
+We saw the practice kept keep logs which indicated when the emergency equipment, emergency medical oxygen cylinder, emergency drugs and AED were checked daily by a dentist and a dental nurse.
 This ensured the equipment was fit for use and the medication was within the manufacturer's expiry dates.
-We checked the emergency medicines and found they were of the recommended type however the needles, syringes, oropharyngeal airways and face masks were out of date.
-This was brought to the attention of the registered manager and needles and syringes were sourced from a local practice until the stock arrived.
-Evidence of the new equipment was seen the day after the inspection.
+We checked the emergency medicines and found they were of the recommended type and were all in date.